Infrastructure of Changi Airport: Terminal 2

 On 16 January 2020, upgrading works were announced for Terminal 2.
 They will include more nature-inspired design (which replaces the Orchid Garden), 15,500 sq m more space, two more baggage belts, more automated immigration counters and automated machines, along with a fully automated early baggage storage system.
 A new duplex food and beverage area will be set up at the north end of the terminal that leads to Jewel Changi Airport, along with a new food cluster at the south end.
 New lounge areas will be set up in the arrival hall.
-The works will be completed by 2024, resulting in increased handling capacity of five million passengers a year, being 90 million in total.
+The works will be completed by 2024, resulting in an increased handling capacity of five million passengers a year, being 90 million in total.
 Two iconic flight information display flip boards (known as Solari boards) will be retired.
-The McDonalds and Starbucks outlet were shut on 31 January and April respectively.
+The McDonald's and Starbucks outlets were shut on 31 January and April, respectively.

 On 6 April 2020, it was announced in Parliament that Terminal 2 will be suspended from 7 April 2020, due to the temporary collapse of air passenger demand resulting from border closures and additional travel requirements caused by the COVID-19 pandemic.
 The suspension of Terminal 2 also enabled the Changi Airport Terminal 2 expansion and upgrading works to be accelerated.

-On 29 May 2022, after a two-year hiatus, Terminal 2 began to progressively reopen in stages.
-Initially in the first phase of the reopening, key touchpoints such as arrival immigration, baggage claim belts and contact gates at the southern wing of the terminal were ready for flight operations, to cater mainly towards the peak-hour arrival flights of airlines that operate within Terminal 3.
-A small number of boarding gates at Terminal 2 were used by departure flights which originate from Terminal 3; the passengers on these flights were still required to check in and clear departure immigration at Terminal 3 prior to boarding.
-Terminal 2 expansion works are expected to complete by 2024, raising the terminal's capacity by five million to 28 million passenger movements per year.
+On 29 May 2022, after a two-year hiatus, Terminal 2 began to reopen progressively in stages.
+Initially, in the first phase of the reopening, key touchpoints such as arrival immigration, baggage claim belts, and contact gates at the southern wing of the terminal were ready for flight operations, to cater mainly towards the peak-hour arrival flights of airlines that operate within Terminal 3.
+A small number of boarding gates at Terminal 2 were used by departure flights that originate from Terminal 3; the passengers on these flights were still required to check in and clear departure immigration at Terminal 3 before boarding.

-On 11 October 2022, Terminal 2 resumed its departure operations, in the southern wing of the terminal.
-As such, Terminal 2 is 50% operational; with the southern wing being fully operational for arrivals and departures.
-Expansion and upgrading works in the northern wing of Terminal 2 are expected to be completed by 2024.
+On 1 November 2023, Terminal 2 reopened after three and a half years of extensive upgrade work.
+The upgrading and expansion works were completed months ahead of schedule.
+The upgraded terminal added more than 21,000 square meters and it was equipped with more automation.
+The upgrades also expanded dining, retail, and recreational options for airport users or visitors.
+The expansion and upgrades enable Terminal 2 to handle increasing passenger loads in the projected future as passenger volumes are expected to fully recover to pre-COVID levels in 2024.
+A section of the iconic analogue flip board showing departures has been displayed at the National Museum of Singapore as part of a transport history exhibition.